FindMySchool LogoFindMySchool

 The Catholic character is genuine and pervasive without being oppressive.
 Families of other faiths attend and feel welcomed; the school's approach centres on shared values of service, community, and personal growth rather than doctrinal gatekeeping.
 This openness, combined with the school's non-selective admissions policy, creates a diverse peer group that mirrors local demographics.

-St Edmund's pupils achieved an average Attainment 8 score of 46.8 in the most recent published data, which ranks 2,341st in England (FindMySchool ranking).
+St Edmund's pupils achieved an average Attainment 8 score of 50.2 in the current 2024-25 / 2025 dataset, ranking 1,731st of 3,895 schools in England on the GCSE academic measure (FindMySchool ranking).
 This places the school in the middle tier of schools nationally, aligning with solid mainstream secondary performance.
-The Progress 8 measure — which assesses how much progress pupils make between key stage 2 and GCSE, relative to similar students across England — was 0.19, indicating progress broadly in line with expectations.
-Just over 7% of pupils achieved grades 5 or above across the English Baccalaureate suite of subjects, suggesting that while many students take sciences, languages, and humanities, the uptake of the full EBacc combination remains relatively limited in this cohort.
+The Progress 8 measure - which assesses how much progress pupils make between key stage 2 and GCSE, relative to similar students across England - was 0.19, indicating progress broadly in line with expectations.
+Around 12% of pupils achieved grades 5 or above across the English Baccalaureate suite of subjects, suggesting that while many students take sciences, languages, and humanities, the uptake of the full EBacc combination remains relatively limited in this cohort.

 In context, these figures represent a school delivering competent academic outcomes without being an outlier for excellence.
 The school ranks 9th out of secondary schools in Wolverhampton, positioning it solidly in the local landscape alongside other mainstream providers.